A Generalized Contou-Carr\`ere Symbol and its Reciprocity Laws in Higher Dimensions: Derived Completion of Schemes and Categories

 \subsection{Modification of Stable $\infty$-Categories}

 Let $X$ be a scheme, $Z$ a closed subscheme, which is defined by a locally finitely-generated sheaf of ideals.
-The aforementioned derived completion operation allows to define the derived formal scheme $\widehat{X}^{\der}_Z$ (see \cite[Def.
+The aforementioned derived completion operation allows one to define the derived formal scheme $\widehat{X}^{\der}_Z$ (see \cite[Def.
 5.1.1]{DAGXII}).
 If $X$ is Noetherian, it is canonically equivalent to the formal completion $\widehat{X}_Z$.
 We denote by $U$ the open complement $X \setminus Z$.
 Recall that $\QC(X)$ denotes the stable $\infty$-category of complexes of quasi-coherent sheaves on $X$.
 Pullback along the open immersion $j\colon U \to X$ induces a localization

-The kernel, i.e. the full sub-category of complexes $\F$ satisfying $j^*\F \simeq 0$, will be denoted by $\QC_Z(X)$.
+The kernel, i.e. the full subcategory of complexes $\F$ satisfying $j^*\F \simeq 0$, will be denoted by $\QC_Z(X)$.
 Since $j^*\F \simeq 0$ amounts to $\F|_U \simeq 0$, it is sensible to refer to such a complex of sheaves $\F$ as having \emph{set-theoretic support contained in $|Z|$}.

 The $\infty$-category of compact objects in $\QC_Z(X)$ is given by $\Perf_Z(X)$, i.e. perfect complexes on $X$ with set-theoretic support contained in $|Z|$.
-Moreover, $\QC_Z(X)$ is \emph{compactly generated}, amounting to the relation
+Moreover, $\QC_Z(X)$ is \emph{compactly generated}, amounting to the relation $\QC_Z(X) \cong \Ind \Perf_Z(X).$

-Besides passing to open subschemes (\emph{localization} in terms of stable $\infty$-categories), and restricting set-theoretic support (\emph{localizing sub-categories}), a third geometrically relevant operation is given by considering complexes of sheaves on the formal completion $\widehat{X}^{\der}_{Z}$.
+Besides passing to open subschemes (\emph{localization} in terms of stable $\infty$-categories), and restricting set-theoretic support (\emph{localizing subcategories}), a third geometrically relevant operation is given by considering complexes of sheaves on the formal completion $\widehat{X}^{\der}_{Z}$.

 Quasi-coherent sheaves on the formal completion $\widehat{X}_Z$ are closely related to the $\infty$-category $\QC_Z(X)$.
-In fact, we have an agreement of the full sub-categories of almost connective complexes (\cite[Thm.
+In fact, we have an agreement of the full subcategories of almost connective complexes (\cite[Thm.
 5.1.9]{DAGXII})